221bt/knime_extension/README.md

 7. If a window pops up asking whether you trust unsigned content, please tick the checkbox in the upper left corner next to “Unsigned” and click **Trust Selected**.
 8. When the installation completes, restart KNIME.
 10. For FCL Converter, repeat step 2 to step 8.
 Replace repository name with "FCL Converter" and URL: https://github.com/221bt/knime_extension/raw/fcl_release
-9. When the KNIME interface has shown up, you should be able to see an item "EPCIS Data Generator" and "FCL Converter" in the **Node Repository** view in the bottom-left corner.
+9. When the KNIME interface has shown up, you should be able to see an item "EPCIS Data Generator" and "FCL Converter" in the **Node Repository** view in the bottom-left corner.And you can find them under *Community Node -> 221bt*.
 To run the full example workflow, please install FoodChain-Lab KNIME extension from [this site](https://foodrisklabs.bfr.bund.de/installation/)
 ![Installation Result](img/Step_9.png)